Nissan bets on UK 'renaissance' with battery plant and new vehicle | Headlines

 Nissan Motor Co bet on Britain to supercharge its European electric future on Thursday, pledging $1.4 billion with its Chinese partner to build a giant battery plant that will power 100,000 vehicles a year including a new crossover model.

-"This project is the demonstration of the renaissance of the British car industry," Ashwani Gupta, Nissan's chief operating officer, told reporters at the Sunderland plant, which exports 70% of its vehicles to the EU.
+"This project is the demonstration of the renaissance of the British car industry," Ashwani Gupta, Nissan's chief operating officer, told reporters at the Sunderland plant, which exports 70% of its vehicles to the European Union.
 British Prime Minister Boris Johnson said Nissan's move was "a major vote of confidence in the UK and our highly skilled workers in the North East".
-Nissan said Britain had backed the plan, but did not detail any guarantees or incentives granted.
+Nissan said Britain had backed the plan, but did not detail any guarantees or incentives.

 The 1 billion-pound ($1.4 billion) investment by Nissan, its Chinese partner Envision AESC and local government in northeast England will create 6,200 jobs at the Sunderland plant and in British supply chains.
-Nissan will spend up to 423 million pounds to produce a new-generation all-electric crossover vehicle at the British plant, where it already produces the LEAF electric vehicle and the Qashqai crossover SUV.
-The new vehicle has yet to be named.
+Nissan will spend up to 423 million pounds to produce a new-generation all-electric crossover vehicle at the plant, where it already produces the LEAF electric vehicle and the Qashqai crossover SUV.
+The new vehicle has yet to be named and there is no launch date.

-"Industrial revolutions start with energy revolutions, and so with the green industrial revolution," Zhang Lei, founder and Chief Executive of Envision Group, told Reuters.
-"We also want to build the supply ecosystem in the country - but you do need critical mass."
-Zhang said the battery plant would be happy to supply other major manufacturers and hoped that, once it expanded capacity, it would be able to export, including to Europe.
+Zhang said the battery plant could supply other manufacturers and hoped that, once it expanded capacity, it would be able to export, including to Europe.
+Still, Britain is far short of the installed battery capacity it will need to power electric cars in the long term and there are risks the technology will be superseded.

-Nissan said its new crossover built in Sunderland, on the Alliance CMF-EV platform shared by partners Renault and Mitsubishi, would be exported to European markets.
-BREXIT
+"Battery development and production is currently in a complete state of flux - chaos even," said Bob Hancké, associate professor of political economy at the London School of Economics.
+"Any investment now runs the risk of closing of technologically more advanced options a few years from now."
+Nissan said the new crossover, to be built on the Alliance CMF-EV platform shared by partners Renault and Mitsubishi, would be exported to European markets.

-Japanese capital has used Britain as a gateway to Europe since the early 1980s, when then Prime Minister Margaret Thatcher persuaded Nissan bosses to build a plant in the Sunderland on an old air force airfield.
-As British automakers withered, Nissan flourished.
-Thatcher personally opened the plant in 1986 and was pictured sitting at the wheel of a Nissan Bluebird.
+BREXIT Japan's capital has used Britain as a gateway to Europe since the early 1980s, when then Prime Minister Margaret Thatcher persuaded Nissan to build a plant in Sunderland on an old airfield.

-Japanese investors worried that the United Kingdom's Brexit vote - which was particularly strong in Sunderland - would scupper their bets, though the worst ravages of a tumultuous no-deal Brexit were avoided.
-The Brexit trade deal agreed with the European Union last year allowed the free trade of cars but with a dangerous twist about rules of origin - at least 40% of the value of a car has to be produced in the United Kingdom or EU to be sold in the bloc.
+Japanese investors worried the Brexit vote - which was particularly strong in Sunderland - would scupper their bets.
+A new trade deal agreed with the EU last year allows the free trade of cars but with a dangerous twist about rules of origin - at least 40% of the value of a car has to be produced in the United Kingdom or EU to be sold in the bloc.

-That requirement rises to 55% from 2027 - a crucial detail that would mean an imported battery, which can make up half the vehicle's showroom sale price, would close off the European market to British-based car factories such as Nissan.
+That requirement rises to 55% from 2027 - a crucial detail that would mean an imported battery, which can make up half the vehicle's sale price, would close off the European market to British-based car factories.
 The new model takes Nissan's total capital investment in the Sunderland plant past 5 billion pounds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)